Reducing Marketplace Interference Bias Via Shadow Prices: The Standard Estimator and Interference Bias

-Theorem~\ref{thm:fluid-limit} allows us to considerably simplify our analysis.
-In lieu of studying a complex stochastic system, we can restrict our study to the deterministic linear program $\Phi(\bm \lambda, \bm \pi)$.
-This simplified system still contains the key property that we aim to study: the effect of marketplace contention for scarce supply.
-The first implication of Theorem~\ref{thm:fluid-limit} is that it simplifies the expression for the global treatment effect from Definition~\ref{def:gte} and Eq. \eqref{eq:limit-delta}.
+Theorem~\ref{thm:fluid-limit} allows us to simplify our analysis by studying the deterministic linear program $\Phi(\bm \lambda, \bm \pi)$ in lieu of a complex stochastic system.
+The simplified system retains the key property under study, namely the effect of marketplace contention for scarce supply.
+The first implication of Theorem~\ref{thm:fluid-limit} is that it simplifies the expression for the global treatment effect from Definition~\ref{def:gte}.

-\begin{corollary} The fluid limit of the global treatment effect as defined in Eq. \eqref{eq:limit-delta} satisfies:
+\begin{corollary} The fluid limit of the global treatment effect satisfies:

 \end{corollary}